-Tyre fires generate smoke, oil and leach toxic contaminants that affect the soil, waterways and air, presenting significant risks to human health and the environment, producing large volumes of thick and toxic smoke.
+Tyre fires generate smoke, oil, and contaminants that harm the soil, waterways, and air, posing significant risks to human health and the environment while producing large volumes of thick, toxic smoke.

 Water used in firefighting operations also becomes contaminated, with runoff commonly seeping into groundwater and surface water, presenting a serious risk to the surrounding environment (TSA, 2019).